najiaaleeya/2403-ITT440/10% Individual Assignment/34 WAN ALEEYA FARISYA BINTI WAN SUHAZAM/README.md

    functionality and is unable to reference the previous commands.

 ### 2. **C Shell**
    The C shell, also known as `csh` is a shell developed by Bill Joy at the University of California Berkeley.
 This shell uses a similar syntax as the C programming language and incorporates aliases into the available features.

-### 3.
+### 3. **Bourne Again Shell**
+   It is also known as `bash` which is developed by Brian Fox.
+It is a combination of `sh`, `csh` and `ksh` capabilities.
+   Bash shell is the mostly used shell in Linux system as it is the default shell on Linux and Mac OSX.
+This shell can recall the previous commands and edit them.

+### 4. **Korn Shell**